Meaad96s/predictive-model-on-jupyter-notebook/README.md

 ## Summary
-The model accuracy shows a high accuracy which result in a reliable predictive model.
+This tutorial explains how an _automatic speech recognition_ is done and using machine learning techniques.The model accuracy shows a high accuracy which result in a reliable predictive model.
 Picture below evaluate the model score of both training and test recording in accordance to the gamma value of the model.

 <p align="center"><img width="241" alt="eva" src="https://user-images.githubusercontent.com/20974667/46256046-e11d9a00-c4ad-11e8-8b5b-9b920e6b4d05.PNG">